reshamas/reshamas.github.io/_posts/2018-04-19-to-kaggle-or-not.md

 - I am not sure where to begin...

 # My First Kaggle Competition
-After years of resistance, I participated in my first Kaggle competition this past December (2017), [Is it a Ship or Iceberg](https://www.kaggle.com/c/statoil-iceberg-classifier-challenge)  I wrote a post on my first competition.
-It is here.....
+After years of resistance, I participated in my first Kaggle competition this past December (2017), [Is it a Ship or Iceberg](https://www.kaggle.com/c/statoil-iceberg-classifier-challenge).
+I wrote a post on [My First Kaggle Competition](https://reshamas.github.io/my-first-kaggle-competition/)

 # Kaggle Competitions and the NYC Marathon
 What I discovered is that Kaggle competitions are a lot like the NYC marathon.
 Most people participate for the journey, not for winning first place.